Mikko Koivu: A Living History of the Minnesota Wild

 With 48 games to play, a condensed NHL season meant a relative condensing of everything else as well.
 Koivu played all 48 games, good for 37 points over that campaign.
 The Wild came in second place with 55 points, good for a spot in the playoffs.
 That playoff run was short-lived, suffering elimination by the eventual Stanley Cup champion Chicago Blackhawks in the first round.

 That lockout-shortened season of 2012-13 was the first of six consecutive playoff appearances for the Wild, a club record to date.
-The Northwest Division became the Central Division in 2013-14, and while the Wild didn’t win the division during tet upcoming six seasons, they were a force in the Western Conference all the same.
+The Northwest Division became the Central Division in 2013-14, and while the Wild didn’t win the division during the upcoming six seasons, they were a force in the Western Conference all the same.
 Koivu would be at the helm of this progress, as he had been for nearly a decade already.

 Koivu’s 2013-14 season was only 65 games long, but he made the most of his time on the ice.
 His 54 points in 65 games were no small feat and that would aid the Wild in their fourth place, 98-point finish in the new Central Division, earning a trip to the playoffs for the second straight season.
 The resulting run saw the Avalanche defeated in seven games of the first round before the Wild lost to the Blackhawks for the second consecutive postseason, this time in six games.